wp-plugins/mxpress/tags/0.0.9/readme.txt

 = What happens after I have installed the plugin? =

-* Click on the Mxit Developer Site (dev.mxit.com) and register your Mxit App.
+* Go to the Mxit Developer Site (http://dev.mxit.com) and register your Mxit App.
-* Read more about the process in the Mxit App Getting Started Guide.
+* Read more about the process in the Mxit App Getting Started Guide (http://dev.mxit.com/docs/mobi-portal-api/getting-started)
-* Once you click “Create Mobi Portal”, you will be prompted for a URL.
+* Once you click 'Create Mobi Portal', you will be prompted for a URL.
 Simply enter the URL of your WordPress site.

 == Frequently Asked Questions ==